resrc/rienswagerman.nl/articles/visual-design-systems/index.md

 Le Corbusier developed the Modulor in the long tradition of Vitruvius, Leonardo da Vinci's Vitruvian Man, the work of Leon Battista Alberti, and other attempts to discover mathematical proportions in the human body and then to use that knowledge to improve both the appearance and function of architecture.[1]
 The system is based on human measurements, the double unit, the Fibonacci numbers, and the golden ratio.
 Le Corbusier described it as a "range of harmonious measurements to suit the human scale, universally applicable to architecture and to mechanical things". – [Wikipedia](https://en.wikipedia.org/wiki/Modulor)

 ---
 ![](assets/traditional-typographic-scale.png)

 **The typographic scale** | 1500

 In the sixteenth century, a series of common typographic sizes developed among European typographers, and the series survived with little change and few additions for 400 years. – Mr. Bringhust in The Elements of Typographic Style.

 ---

+*Scan image from p.
+12 - Thinking with type.*

+**Movable type** | 1456

+Movable type, invented by Johannes Gutenberg in Germany in the early fifteenth century, revolutionized writing in the west.
+Printing with type allowed mass production: large quantities of letters could be cast from a mold and assembled into “forms”.
+Movable type had been employed in China but had proven less useful there. – Thinking with type

+---